 Determined to make something of herself, Molly becomes an excellent student and wins a college scholarship.
 When her lesbian affair with her alcoholic roommate is discovered, Molly loses her scholarship and is expelled from university.

 Broke but not broken, the feisty Molly heads for New York City to study filmmaking and finds that life in the concrete jungle isn't all she dreamed it would be.
 Using her beauty, charm, intelligence, and sparkling wit, she determines to become the greatest filmmaker of all time.

 Since Daughters Press, the publisher of Rubyfruit Jungle, was so small, there was no marketing or reviews of the novel at the time it was published, nor was it available in any major bookstores.

-The novel was mostly sold in small bookshops, by mail, and even out of the backs of cars.
+The novel was mostly sold in small bookshops, by mail, and even out of the trunks of cars.
 Nevertheless, word of mouth made Rubyfruit Jungle an underground hit, selling 70,000 copies in its first four years.

 When the novel gained a wide release, it received great reviews and copies soon appeared on high school library shelves, causing an uproar - a censorship row that would last for many years - due to its sexual content and language.

 Rita Mae Brown would write more great novels, including In Her Day (1976), a lesbian comic romance set in early 1970s Greenwich Village.
 Carole is a conservative, middle aged art history professor whose life is turned upside down when she falls for Ilse, a 20-year-old feminist revolutionary.